minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 ## Design doc for data visualizations

+For this deadline, you must prove that you have access to the data in a reasonable format!

 Some parts that you should describe here:

 - a list of data sources if you will get data from an external source, including information on how your are going to filter and transform the data for your project